anilkumararumulla/switch-php-version/README.md

 # Switch PHP Version

-Using this script you can swithc the PHP version
+Using this script you can switch the PHP version

 ```
 sh switch.sh